Why are companies still using Windows Workflow Foundation (WF) when it has been deprecated?

 How to Prepare for Microservices

-Organizations who want to replace WF with microservices should start with these steps.
+Organizations that want to replace WF with microservices should start with these steps.

 - Research more on microservices, learning of their specific use cases in your field.
 Try to get a sense of how your organization would like to build the project and what needs it would fulfill.